romanchechyotkin/pg_doorman/documentation/docs/tutorials/binary-upgrade.md

 ---
-title: How to upgrade
+title: Binary Upgrade Process
 ---

+# Binary Upgrade Process

-## Binary upgrade
+## Overview

+PgDoorman supports seamless binary upgrades that allow you to update the software with minimal disruption to your database connections.
+This document explains how the upgrade process works and what to expect during an upgrade.

+## How the Upgrade Process Works

-When you send a `SIGINT` signal to the pg_doorman process, the binary upgrade begins.
+When you send a `SIGINT` signal to the PgDoorman process, the binary upgrade process is initiated:

-The old pg_doorman instance executes the exec command and starts a new, daemonized process.
+1. The current PgDoorman instance executes the exec command and starts a new, daemonized process
-This new process uses the `SO_REUSE_PORT` parameter, and the operating system sends traffic to the new instance.
+2. The new process uses the `SO_REUSE_PORT` socket option, allowing the operating system to distribute incoming traffic to the new instance
-After that, the old instance closes its socket for incoming connections.
+3. The old instance then closes its socket for incoming connections
+4. Existing connections are handled gracefully during the transition

+## Handling Existing Connections

+During the upgrade process, PgDoorman handles existing connections as follows:

-We then give the option to complete any current queries and transactions within the specified `shutdown_timeout` (10 seconds).
+1. Current queries and transactions are allowed to complete within the specified `shutdown_timeout` (default: 10 seconds)
-After successful completion of each query or transaction, we return an error code `58006` to the client, indicating that they need to reconnect.
+2. After each query or transaction completes successfully, PgDoorman returns error code `58006` to the client
+3. This error code indicates to the client that they need to reconnect to the server
-After reconnecting, the client can safely retry their queries.
+4. After reconnecting, clients can safely retry their queries with the new PgDoorman instance

+## Important Considerations

-!!! warning
+!!! warning "Query Repetition"

-    Repeating query (without code `58006`) may cause problems as described in [issue](https://github.com/lib/pq/issues/939)
+    Repeating a query without receiving error code `58006` may cause problems as described in [this issue](https://github.com/lib/pq/issues/939).
+Make sure your client application properly handles reconnection scenarios.

-!!! tip
+!!! tip "Client Library Compatibility"

-    Be careful when using `github.com/lib/pq` or `database/sql`.
+    Be careful when using client libraries like `github.com/lib/pq` or Go's standard `database/sql` package.
+Ensure they properly handle the reconnection process during binary upgrades.